 The most frequented clubbing venues, however, are located outside the centre.
 Top clubs include the larger-than-life Abaton, Mecca and the gritty new Berlin-style Klubovna in Dejvice.
 Creatures of the night (and early morning of the next day) are attracted like moths to a flame to the dim after-hours environs of Le Clan, opening at 02:00, and Studio 54.
-Batalion is one of the few after-hours clubs in central Prague that spins rock and hip-hop till the wee hours.
 Techtle Mechtle is one of the largest cocktail bars in Prague and is open all night.

 Clubs with Live Music

-Prague one boasts some ten jazz clubs all within close proximity.
+Prague one boasts some ten jazz clubs, all within proximity.
 Some solo artists and bands make a particular club their home: famed guitarist Luboš Andršt and his band jam weekly at the Old Town’s Ungelt Jazz & Blues Club, while Stan the Man, Rene Trossman, and Ondřej Plvec do the same at Malá Strana’s U Malého Glena.
-Republika has a glamorous, First-Republic dance-hall vibe and Jazz Time score points for their menu as well the cheap drinks and dive appeal of the basement.
+Republika has a glamorous, First-Republic dance-hall vibe and Jazz Time score points for their menu and the cheap drinks and dives appeal of the basement.
 On the waterfront, the Jazz Dock is a fairly new hotspot that serves snacks.
 For an unassuming club that’s anything but touristy, Balbínka is highly recommended, as is Malostranská Beseda.
-The annual springtime Jazz at the Castle (Jazz na Hradě) concert brings together top talent from around the globe and home-grown players, amid the stately surrounds of the Spanish Hall.
+The annual springtime Jazz at the Castle (Jazz na Hradě) concert brings together top talent from around the globe and home-grown players amid the stately surrounds of the Spanish Hall.
 Blues Sklep puts on a lively jam session in cellar surrounds.

 - read more about Jazz Clubs

-The Old Town, especially the Josefov quarter, boasts the largest concentration of trendy cocktail bars and late-night clubs, and tends to be the epicentre of tourist nightlife.
+The Old Town, especially the Josefov quarter, boasts the largest concentration of trendy cocktail bars and late-night clubs and tends to be the epicentre of tourist nightlife.
 Though be aware that prices are higher here than elsewhere.
 Bugsy’s, Tretters, Aloha, M1 Lounge and Bombay.
 Lesser-known hidden-gem bars in this tourist-thronged district are +Čili Bárek, Orange Café, Hany Bany, Prague Beer Museum —all at Prague’s secret bar/art venue.
-The area around Týnská Church has a trio of watering holes for a trio of styles: Týnská Bar and Books caters to the cigar-and-scotch crowd, Týnská literární kavárna is a charming budget haunt for the booklovers amongst you, and Chateau Rouge catches the all-night party-animal lovers.
-Off Wenceslas Square, Jet Set serves a hefty burger and a wide selection of mojitos, and a night spent at labyrinthine U Sudu, with floors devoted to DJs, table football, and pitchers of cheap wine, is an expat rite of passage.
+The area around Týnská Church has a trio of watering holes for a trio of styles: Týnská Bar and Books caters to the cigar-and-scotch crowd, Týnská literární kavárna is a charming budget haunt for the book lovers amongst you, and Chateau Rouge catches the all-night party-animal lovers.
+Off Wenceslas Square, Jet Set serves a hefty burger, a wide selection of mojitos, and a night spent at labyrinthine U Sudu, with floors devoted to DJs and table football and pitchers of cheap wine, is an ex-pat rite of passage.

-A number of Prague’s swanky hotels entice discerning clientele with their luxurious lobby bars.
-In and around the Old Town, the rooftop bar-restaurant at Hotel U Prince is as overpriced and touristy as it gets, but boasts a stunning view of Prague’s weathered steeples and spires.
+Several of Prague’s swanky hotels entice discerning clientele with their luxurious lobby bars.
+In and around the Old Town, the rooftop bar-restaurant at Hotel U Prince is as overpriced and touristy as it gets but boasts a stunning view of Prague’s weathered steeples and spires.
 Buddha-Bar Hotel’s Asian décor and world music set the pace for an evening of mai-tai bliss.
 Cloud-9 Bar atop the Hilton mixes signature cocktails.
-Stylish Brewery Bar in the just-opened Augustine Hotel has quickly become a favourite among Prague fashonistas.
+Stylish Brewery Bar in the just-opened Augustine Hotel has quickly become a favourite among Prague fashionistas.
 The vaulted ceilinged Two Steps bar at Mark Hybernská does a happy hour.
 Across the river, BaReGo in the Mandarin Oriental offers a premium martini list.
-Letná locals frequent Fraktal, a late-night beer-and-burger joint that’s an expat Pave for brunch the next morning, too.
-Continuing down Šmeralova, The Irish Club and a number of other local gems like the La Bodega Flamenco, a tapas bar, entice.
+Letná locals frequent Fraktal, a late-night beer-and-burger joint that’s an ex-pat Pave for brunch the next morning, too.
+Continuing down Šmeralova, The Irish Club and some other local gems like the La Bodega Flamenco, a tapas bar, entice.
 In Holešovice, Cross Club wins points for its funky sci-fi inspired décor, and SaSaZu is a stylish standout.